 - There is an increase in biodiversity

 - There is greater connectivity between habitats

-- Existing habitat is better managed
+- Existing habitat is better managed for wildlife

 - There are more opportunities for people to explore, enjoy and understand the landscape